20 Nov 2018: Debating Matters in 2018: a year of success

 DEBATING MATTERS CHAMPIONSHIPS 2018-19

 The new format centred on regional championships, with up to 12 schools competing at each event.
-Each championship takes place on a single day and in a single, external venue, and increased the number of students, teachers and judges that came together in one flagship event.
+Each championship takes place on a single day and in a single, external venue, and increases the number of students, teachers and judges that come together in one flagship event.
 These tournaments act as a beacon to encourage debating in many more schools locally.
 We encourage a collegiate and competitive atmosphere at each championship, creating a buzz by intellectually engaging each region’s most ambitious young debaters to discuss the most pressing social, scientific, political and cultural issues.

 Through the organic growth of the competition into local areas, more parts of the country have been able to participate and we will continue to expand Debating Matters over the next five years.
 Nick Hastie, Director of the MRC Human Genetics Unit and a Debating Matters judge, provides a hint as to why making Debating Matters grow deeper roots in more regions is so important: ‘The whole atmosphere of the debates is electric… These students are undoubtedly the leaders of the future.’